jyoo980/image-db/README.md

 * Deletes the image with the given id from the server.
 * Usage: `curl -X DELETE localhost:8080/images/:id`

+`DELETE /images/:author`
+* Deletes the images associated with the given author from the server.
+* Usage: `curl -X DELETE localhost:8080/images/:author`

 ## Build & Run ##

 ```sh